Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/metobs-example.md

 ```python
 from smhi.metobs import Metobs

 client = Metobs()
 header, data = client.get_data_stationset(
     1, 192840, "corrected-archive"
 )
 ```

-Headers and data are never stored inside the `client` object.
+Headers and data are stored inside the `client` object and also explicitly returned.
-Instead, they are explicitly returned.
 To only fetch data, write

 ```python